axellindstrom/Malaria/README.md

     -o      --output    name of output file (default is set to output.fasta).
     -l      --lenght    Minimum length of sequences to keep (default is set to 3000 bp).
     -g      --GCcontent Maximum GC content of the sequences to be kept (default is set to 50%).

+# Gene prediction of *H.tartakovskyi*
+For the gene prediction of *H.tartakovskyi* **GeneMark** was used.
+The minimum contig lenght was set to 3000 bp instead of the default 5000.

+    gmes_petap.pl --ES --min_contig 3000 --sequence H_t33_scaffold.fasta